ghostFaceKillah/vslam/README.md

 This is very awesome and I am grateful for that.

-Here is how it works currently on an imagined scene.
+Here is how it works currently on an imagined triangle scene.

 ![render](imgs/gui.gif)

-As you can see, there is probably a bug around turns, but generally it works.
+There is a bit of normal frontend noise, but it generally works :)

 Installing
 ----------